 HELL NIGHT (1981)

 The story takes place on “Hell Night” a night were fraternity and sorority pledges are initiated to prove their worthiness to join their organization of choice.
-To enter the Alpha Sigma Rho fraternity, four co-eds, Marti (Linda Blair), Jeff (Peter Barton), Seth (Vince Van Patten) and Denise (Suki Goodwin) are tasked with staying overnight locked inside Garth Manor…a creepy abandoned mansion where 12 years earlier Raymond Garth murdered his family and then killed himself, though local legends say deformed son Andrew escaped his father’s wrath and still roams the grounds.
-Of course Alpha Sigma Rho president Peter (Kevin Brophy) has had the place rigged and he and cronies Scott (Jimmy Sturtevant) and May (Jenny Neuman) sneak in after our four are secured inside and plan to scare the wits out of them with scream emitting speakers and ghostly projections.
-But, there is always some truth behind urban legends and someone on the grounds wants prankster and pledge alike dead… and in gruesome fashion.
+To enter the Alpha Sigma Rho fraternity, four co-eds, Marti (Linda Blair), Jeff (Peter Barton), Seth (Vince Van Patten) and Denise (Suki Goodwin) are tasked with staying overnight locked inside Garth Manor…a creepy abandoned mansion where twelve years earlier Raymond Garth murdered his family and then killed himself, though local legends say deformed son Andrew escaped his father’s wrath and still roams the grounds.
+Of course Alpha Sigma Rho president Peter (Kevin Brophy) has had the place rigged and he and cronies, Scott (Jimmy Sturtevant) and May (Jenny Neumann), sneak in after our four are secured inside and plan to scare the wits out of them with scream emitting speakers and ghostly projections.
+But there is always some truth behind urban legends and someone on the grounds wants prankster and pledge alike dead… and in gruesome fashion.
 Will any of them survive Hell Night?

-As directed by Tom DeSimone, Hell Night has its entertainment value, but is a rather slow paced and by-the-numbers horror, at least in it’s first two thirds.
-For the most part victims can be spotted a mile away as basically they are the ones who wander off, or are left alone, so there is little suspense in the ‘who’s gonna get it’ department.
-The film follows the 80s slasher formula with little diversion or surprises and the script by Randy Feldman does have it’s share of holes…like why didn’t the ‘killer’ off Peter and company when they were initially inside the house rigging their pranks earlier.
+As directed by Tom DeSimone, Hell Night has its entertainment value, though is not perfect.
+It is a rather slow paced and by-the-numbers horror, at least in it’s first two thirds.
+For the most part victims can be spotted a mile away, as basically they are the ones who wander off, or are left alone, so there is little suspense in the ‘who’s gonna get it’ department.
+The film follows the 80s slasher formula with little diversion or surprises and the script by Randy Feldman does have it’s share of holes…like why didn’t the ‘killer’ off Peter and company when they were initially inside the house rigging their pranks earlier?
 Despite the creepy old house locations, the film has the look and feel of a 70s TV movie and, at 101 minutes, is at least 10 minutes longer then it needs to be.
 It takes about a half hour before we get our first kill and it is about an hour in before things start to pick up.
 It’s then that director DeSimone starts to give us some atmosphere and a little suspense, as our surviving co-eds are engaged in a fight for their lives in the catacombs beneath the spooky old house and through it’s maze-like hallways.
-It’s the last act that delivers a good deal of what fun and action the flick has, as the first two acts move very slowly and most of the kills are unremarkable, as are the fairly two dimensional characters that are being slaughtered.
+It’s the last act that delivers a good deal of what fun and action the flick has, with the first two acts moving very slowly and most of the kills being fairly routine, when the somewhat two dimensional characters are being slaughtered.
+There is a nice electronic score by Dan Wyman to add a little 80s flavor and the make-up FX are adequate enough to make our villains creepy.

-The cast are all fairly wooden with Blair and Barton being the hero and heroine and they really don’t give their characters that much life.
-Though Blair does perk up in the last few minutes as her role of final girl intensifies…and I don’t consider that a spoiler as she has star billing and is the only person featured on the movie poster, so I think that part of the story is fairly obvious from the get-go as to who our final girl will be…Suki Goodwin is cute and hot as the saucy, sexy blonde, but as all horror fans know, saucy, sexy blondes rarely make it to the last act and Van Patten is your typical horny frat boy and Brophy your typical elitist fraternity douche.
-There is a nice electronic score by Dan Wyman to add a little 80s flavor and the make-up FX are adequate enough.
+The cast are all adequate enough for an 80s horror flick.
+Blair and Barton being the hero and heroine are fine, though don’t get really animated till they are running and screaming for their lives.
+Blair especially perks up in the last few minutes as her role of final girl intensifies.
+I don’t consider that a spoiler as she has star billing and is the only person featured on the movie poster, so I think that part of the story is fairly obvious from the get-go as to who our final girl will be.
+Suki Goodwin is cute and hot as the saucy, sexy blonde, but as all horror fans know, saucy, sexy blondes rarely make it to the last act.
+Van Patten is your typical horny frat boy and Brophy your typical elitist, fraternity douche.
+Jenny Neumann and Jimmy Sturtevant fill out the cast as Brophy’s lackeys and killer fodder.